rule

 Text 13

-You not yet ten days old were by him, that demon S'ambara, thrown into the ocean where a fish devoured You of which belly we obtained You here o master!
+You not yet being ten days old were by him, that demon S'ambara, thrown into the ocean where a fish devoured You from the belly of which we saw You appearing here o master!
+(Vedabase)

 Text 14

-Please kill Your hard to approach and conquer enemy who knows hundreds of magic spells; that You can do with the bewilderment of magic and such!
+Please put an end to that hard to approach and difficult to conquer enemy of Yours who knows hundreds of magic spells; that You can realize with the help of the bewilderment of magic and such!
+(Vedabase)

 Text 15

-Your poor mother with her son gone, pitiful distressed like a cow without her calf, is overwhelmed by love for her child crying like an osprey.'
+Your poor mother with her son gone, pitiful distressed like a cow without her calf, is being overwhelmed with love for her child crying like an osprey.'
+(Vedabase)

 Text 16